 On Jan.
 26, 1700 at about 9 p.m., a 1,000-kilometre section of the Juan de Fuca Plate experienced a megathurst earthquake that pushed the plate 20 metres, resulting in an earthquake that measured an estimated 8.7 to 9.2 on the Richter Scale.
 The earthquake was so strong it released the same amount of energy as the United States consumes in an entire month today.
 It was also significantly stronger than the earthquake that hit San Francisco in 1906.

 According to evidence based on Japanese records, it is believed that the earthquake took place at 7 p.m., sending a massive tsunami across the ocean towards Japan.
 The 1,000-kilometre section of land that moved ran from Vancouver Island all the way down to northern California.
+The displacement from the earthquake was 65 feet and it is believed the earthquake relived all the strain that had been building by a few centimetres per year until it reached 65 feet.

 Looking back at that date, apart from the written records by the Japanese concerning the tsunami, there are only oral stories told by the First Nations of the region impacted by the earthquake.
 It is hard to pinpoint if they are speaking of the 1700 earthquake, but there are stories of a major event that was very destructive around this time.
 Based on the number of generations going back to tell the stories of this event, it has been pinpointed to between the late-1600s and early-1700s.
 One legend speaks of a large earthquake and ocean wave that destroyed settlements at Pachina Bay.
 The only community on that bay not to be wiped out was Masit, due to the fact it was 75 feet above sea level.
 One First Nations woman was told to be the only survivor from Pachina Bay, simply because she was away at Barkley Sound when it happened.